Kernelised Normalising Flows: Discussion and Limitations

-\begin{ack} We extend our gratitude to Noel Danz for his valuable discussions on coding in Julia.
-We would also like to express our appreciation Arkadiusz Kwasigroch, and Alexander Rakowski for their initial feedback on the draft.
-Additionally, we acknowledge the support provided by HPI DSE research school.
+We extend our gratitude to Noel Danz for his valuable discussions on coding.
+We would also like to express our appreciation to Arkadiusz Kwasigroch and Alexander Rakowski for their initial feedback on the draft.
+This research was funded by the HPI research school on Data Science and by the European Commission in the Horizon 2020 project INTERVENE (Grant agreement ID: 101016775)